The Importance of Body Brushing for Detoxing

 Plus, as if all of those benefits aren’t enough, it honestly just feels good.
 The first thing you will notice is how much more invigorated you feel post-shower.
 Read on to find out how to get started!

-- Get a natural bristle brush or loofah, it's great to get one which can strap the brush onto your hand for more control, and then add the long handle so that you don’t miss any spots on my back.
-If your skin is extra-sensitive, look for a brush or loofah that’s on the softer side—you should be able to graduate to a stiffer brush eventually if you think your skin will respond well.
+- Get a natural bristle brush or loofah, it's great to get one which can strap the brush onto your hand for more control, and then add the long handle so that you don’t miss any spots on your back.
+If your skin is extra-sensitive, look for a brush or loofah that’s on the softer side — you should be able to graduate to a stiffer brush eventually if you think your skin will respond well.

 - Pat dry and apply your favorite moisturizer or body oil.